 You may view this image as an ordinary one, yet it is boldly poignant since it portrays the current rigid society that Afghan people must cope with now that the Taliban returned.
 Seeing this bitter photograph, we might wonder what is going on inside of Afghan’s minds.
 Is it a moment of realization?
 Are they fearful for their lives?
 Do they feel finally protected?

-At any rate, Afghan society now seems fragmented between satisfaction and dismay, as people face the harsh reality of what it is really to be governed by the Taliban.
+At any rate, Afghan society now seems torn between satisfaction and dismay, as people face the harsh reality of what it really is to be governed by the Taliban.